rolandholik/Quixote/Documentation/tsem.rst

-The TMA, regardless of locality, is responsible for processing the characteristics that describe a security event, computing the identity for the COE and CELL, and then combining these two identities to create a security event state point.
+The TMA, regardless of locality, is responsible for processing the characteristics that describe a security event, computing the identity for the COE and CELL and then combining these two identities to create a security event state point.
 With respect to modeling theory, the security event state point is a task specific coefficient representing the event in a security model.

 TSEM is dispassionate with respect to the type of algorithm that is implemented.
-The processing of the security event characteristics, and their conversion to state points, is driven by the security model/policy that will be implemented for the workload.
+The processing of the security event characteristics and their conversion to state points, is driven by the security model/policy that will be implemented for the workload.
 It is assumed, that security model algorithms will embrace various approximations, and perhaps even stochastic reasoning and machine